 The Lock 5 weir pool was raised slowly during the past months to 16.75 m AHD, which is the maximum water level for this weir pool raising event.
-This water level was maintained until 4 November 2015, when the water level started to be lowered in small daily decrements to the normal operating range (16.40 m AHD).
-The water level is now being held at 16.40 m AHD for a short period before being lowered to the normal pool level (16.30 m AHD) in conjunction with Chowilla Creek operations in early to mid-December 2015.
+This level was maintained until 4 November 2015, when it started to be lowered in small daily decrements to the normal operating range (16.40 m AHD).
+The level is now being held at 16.40 m AHD for a short period before being lowered to the normal pool level (16.30 m AHD) in conjunction with Chowilla Creek operations in mid-December 2015.

 The Lock 2 weir pool was raised slowly during the past months to 6.60 m AHD, which is the maximum water level for this weir pool raising event.
-This water level was maintained until 4 November 2015, when the level started to be lowered in small daily decrements to the normal pool level (6.10 m AHD).
+This level was maintained until 4 November 2015, when it started to be lowered in small daily decrements to the normal pool level (6.10 m AHD).
+The level is now back to the normal pool level.